A few years ago, I moved to the UK to start my bachelor’s degree.

 And for a while, it started to work.
 When I did the things that people wanted me to do, I noticed that I was becoming more popular.
 More and more people wanted to hang out with me, but on the inside I felt miserable.
 I felt like I was abandoning who I really was and living my life just to please others.

-I quit doing what others wanted and focussed on stuff I truly cared about.
+So, I decided it was time to quit doing what others wanted and focussed on stuff I truly cared about.
 I lost a few ‘friends’ in the process – but now I am living closer to my real values.

 Now, what helped me get back to living my life the way I wanted it?